rockyco/ImageProcessing/readme.md

-# Sobel Filter Implementations with HLS: Memory and Latency Optimization
+# LLM-Aided FPGA Design for Sobel Filter Implementations with HLS: Memory and Latency Optimization

 This repository contains three different implementations of the Sobel filter algorithm using High-Level Synthesis (HLS) for FPGA deployment.
 The implementations showcase the evolution of the design from a memory-intensive approach to a highly optimized version in terms of both memory usage and latency, leveraging LLM-based optimizations.